anasokda1000-maker/Group-activity-recognition/README.md

 | B6-Two-stage Model without LSTM 1 | 80.18% |
 | B7-Two-stage Model without LSTM 2 | 83.02%  |
 | **Our Two-stage Hierarchical Model** | **90.35%** |
+“All results and plots in this repo were obtained on the test set.”